 Needless to say it was a very fast paced environment and a great learning experience.

-Steam until the bottom of the milk cup is hot, use your pinky finger to measure, you freak.
+- Steam until the bottom of the milk cup is hot, use your pinky finger to measure.